pret/pokered/FEATURES.md

    ![Exp bar](screenshots/exp_bar.png?raw=true)
   - The sixth option, `NPC EVs` enables or disables giving opponent trainer pokemon Stat EXP based on their pokemon's level.
 (Default: OFF) In the original game, they receive 0 stat EXP regardless of the level of their pokemon.
 This means if the player has a lot of stat EXP, they will totally outclass similar-level trainer pokemon.
 Turning this feature on will give trainer pokemon stat EXP scaled with their level to a reasonable degree.
 This makes the game a bit harder but can be fun for more experienced players.
+  - The seventh option `NPC PP` enables or disables tracking of PP for opponents.
+(Default: OFF) In the original game, opponents have infinite PP on their moves.
+Turning this on means they can run out of PP if they use some moves too many times.
+Makes the game a bit easier.
+But it might be good for later on in the game when recovery moves are more common.

 The fourth page contains Sprite-related options.